sqlxpert/aws-tag-sched-ops/readme.md

 1. Log in to the [AWS Web Console](https://signin.aws.amazon.com/console) as a privileged user.

-   _Security Tip:_ To see which services and resource types you'll need access to, [search for `Type: ` in CloudFormation templates](https://github.com/sqlxpert/aws-tag-sched-ops/search?q=Type%20path%3A%2F%20extension%3Ayaml).
+   _Security Tip:_ To see which kinds of resources you'll be installing, [search for `Type: ` in CloudFormation templates](https://github.com/sqlxpert/aws-tag-sched-ops/search?q=Type%20path%3A%2F%20extension%3Ayaml).

-2. Make sure that the desired **region** is selected in the black bar, near the top right corner.

-3. Navigate to the [S3 Console](https://console.aws.amazon.com/s3/home).
+2. Navigate to the [S3 Console](https://console.aws.amazon.com/s3/home).
 Click the name of the bucket where you keep CloudFormation templates, or create the bucket, if necessary.
+Upload the compressed source code of the AWS Lambda function, [`aws_tag_sched_ops_perform.py.zip`](aws_tag_sched_ops_perform.py.zip)

-   _Security Tip:_ Remove public read and write access.
+   _Security Tip:_ Remove public read and write access from the S3 bucket.
 Carefully limit write access.

-4. Upload the compressed source code of the AWS Lambda function, [`aws_tag_sched_ops_perform.py.zip`](aws_tag_sched_ops_perform.py.zip)

-   _Security Tip:_ The file's current `md5sum` is `22026de6ba32c87d8cc41dd69bf474fc`
+   _Security Tip:_ Download the file from S3 and verify it with `md5sum`.
+The current checksum is `22026de6ba32c87d8cc41dd69bf474fc`.

-5. Navigate to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
+3. Navigate to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
 Click Create Stack.
 Under "Choose a template", click "Upload a template to Amazon S3".
 Click Choose File and navigate to your local copy of [`aws_tag_sched_ops.yaml`](aws_tag_sched_ops.yaml).
 On the next page, set these items (only):

    |Item|Value|
    |--|--|
    |Stack name|`TagSchedOps`|
    |LambdaCodeS3Bucket|_Name of your S3 bucket_|

-6. Navigate to [Volumes](https://console.aws.amazon.com/ec2/v2/home#Volumes) in the EC2 Console.
+4. Navigate to [Volumes](https://console.aws.amazon.com/ec2/v2/home#Volumes) in the EC2 Console.
 Right-click the name of a volume and select Add/Edit Tags.
 Add:

    |Key|Value|Note|
    |--|--|--|
    |`managed-snapshot`||Leave value blank|
    |`managed-snapshot-periodic`|`d=*,H:M=11:30`|Replace `11:30` with [current UTC time](https://www.timeanddate.com/worldclock/timezone/utc) + 15 minutes|

-7. After 20 minutes, check [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime) in the EC2 Console.
+5. After 20 minutes, check [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime) in the EC2 Console.

-8. Delete the sample snapshot and untag the volume.
+6. Delete the sample snapshot and untag the volume.

-9. Navigate to [Users](https://console.aws.amazon.com/iam/home#/users) in the IAM Console.
+7. Navigate to [Users](https://console.aws.amazon.com/iam/home#/users) in the IAM Console.
 Click on your regular (uprivileged) username.
 Click Add Permissions, then click "Attach existing policies directly".
-Add:

-      * `Ec2TagSchedOpsAdminister`
-      * `Rds2TagSchedOpsAdminister`
+Add the two `TagSchedOpsAdminister` policies, one for EC2 and the other for RDS.

-   _Security Tip_: Carefully limit all EC2 and RDS tagging privileges.
+   _Security Tip_: Review EC2 and RDS tagging privileges for all entities.

-10. Log out of the AWS Console.
+8. Log out of the AWS Console.
 You can now manage schedule tags without logging in as a privileged user.

 ## Operation-Enabling Tags